omkarcloud/botasaurus/README.md

 ## Sign Up Bots

-Sometimes, when scraping the web, data is hidden behind an authentication wall, requiring you to sign up via email or Google to access it.
+Sometimes, data is hidden behind an authentication wall, requiring you to sign up via email or Google to access it.
+Sign-up automation is designed for this use case; it assists in downloading reports, scraping account usage history, and more.

-Now, let's explore how to use Botasaurus utilities that empower us to create hundreds of accounts on a website.
-With hundreds of bots at your command:

-  - You can mass message thousands of people on platforms like Twitter, LinkedIn, or Reddit to promote your product.

-  - Platforms like MailChimp offer free plans with limited usage.
-With bots, you can maximize the benefits of these plans.
-For instance, if MailChimp allows you to send 500 emails per month for free, with 100 bots, you can send 50,000 emails monthly.
+Please note that it is important to use this functionality ethically and only for legitimate purposes.

 ---